Cartmel Road, Keighley, West Yorkshire, BD21 2RD

 • Taking action to enable all children to have the best outcomes.

 Safeguarding is a priority in our school.
-Safeguarding and promoting the welfare of children is
+Safeguarding and promoting the welfare of children is everyone's responsibility.
+Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.

 Useful safeguarding and wellbeing contacts